Medical Reviewer

 OxyContin, also known by its generic name oxycodone, is a potent prescription opioid medication primarily used to manage severe pain.
 It belongs to a class of drugs known as opioid analgesics, which work by binding to opioid receptors in the brain and spinal cord, effectively reducing the perception of pain.[2]

 According to the National Institute on Drug Abuse (NIDA), more than 10 million people aged 12 or older misused opioids in 2019, including prescription pain relievers like oxycodone.[3]
-Additionally, the Centers for Disease Control and Prevention (CDC) reports that opioids were involved in nearly 70% of all drug overdose deaths in the United States in 2019.[4]
+Additionally, the Centers for Disease Control and Prevention (CDC) reports that opioids were involved in over 70% of all drug overdose deaths in the United States in 2019.[4]

 OxyContin is classified as a Schedule II controlled substance under the Controlled Substances Act (CSA).[5]
 This classification reflects its high potential for abuse, which may lead to severe psychological or physical dependence.
 As a Schedule II drug, OxyContin is legally available only through a prescription from a licensed healthcare provider.